8 tools that can unearth college financial aid

 - Don't wait to be accepted to a college to apply for aid.
 The coffers may be empty by spring.

 - Get application forms as soon as possible.
-You'll need the 2013-2014 federal FAFSA form.
-(The online version was available starting January 1, 2012.
-Paper versions are freely available by late-December by calling 800-433-3243.)
-You may also need to complete the College Board's 2012-2013 CSS PROFILE application, state aid forms, and forms provided by the colleges.
+You'll need the current federal FAFSA form.
+You may also need to complete the College Board's CSS PROFILE application, state aid forms, and forms provided by the colleges.

 - Know the deadlines and be sure to meet each one.
 Many colleges have different deadlines for different forms.
 Some may be due in early January, though most are due mid January-March.